Nimja/Wisdom/README.md

 * `!who` - Report on who you are.
 * `!echo [channel] [message]` - Repeat the message on the specified channel.
 Only works for admins (see config).
-* `!decide this or that` - Randomly selects one, can be "or" or comma.
+* `!choose this or that` - Randomly selects one, can be "or" or comma.
 * `!intro` - Repeat the intro text, goes to private message.

 ## Speak commands